westes/flex/INSTALL.md

 ```

 Note that you may want to make use of the DESTDIR argument on the
-"make install" command line or that you may want to have used the
+`make install` command line or that you may want to have used the
-"--prefix" argument with configure (or mostly equivalently the
+`--prefix` argument with configure (or mostly equivalently the
-"prefix" argument on the make command line).
+`prefix` argument on the make command line).

 ## Building from the git repository